dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 import 'package:test/test.dart';
 {% endprettify %}

-When `pub get` gets new dependencies, it writes a [lockfile](/tools/pub/glossary#lockfile) to ensure that future gets will use the same versions of those dependencies.
+When `dart pub get` gets new dependencies, it writes a [lockfile](/tools/pub/glossary#lockfile) to ensure that future gets will use the same versions of those dependencies.
 Application packages should check in the lockfile to source control;